the hard truths about promoting your business on social media

 If content genuinely makes people feel understood, inspired, entertained, or connected, the algorithm notices.
 In that sense, the algorithm is less like a gatekeeper and more like a behavioral mirror.

 Generic content disappears because it creates weak reactions.
+You have to choose who will not like you.
 Strong brands speak clearly to a specific worldview, identity, or emotional experience.
 The more recognizable your perspective becomes, the easier it is for both people and platforms to categorize your content.

 Virality is unpredictable.